Japan to fight Internet addiction with 'fasting camps'

-Japan has estimated that more than 500,000 school-aged students are pathologically addicted to the Internet.
+Japan estimates that more than 500,000 school-age kids are pathologically addicted to the Internet.
 Could gadget-free camps help them?

-Salience: the internet becomes the most important activity in the person's life, affecting feelings, behaviour and thoughts.
+- Salience: the Internet becomes the most important activity in the person's life, affecting feelings, behavior, and thoughts.

-Tolerance: the person becomes acclimatised, requiring increasing amounts of internet time to get that "buzz".
+- Tolerance: the person becomes acclimatized, requiring increasing amounts of Internet time to get that "buzz."

-- Relapse: the addict tends to fall back into the same behaviour very easily, even after years of abstinence or control.
+- Relapse: the addict tends to fall back into the same behavior very easily, even after years of abstinence or control.

-However, internet addiction is a little understood phenomenon.
-Japan's program could help not just its own citizens, but also internet addicts around the world by uncovering its root causes and examining ways to treat it.
+Still, Internet addiction remains a little-understood (though muchand ) phenomenon.
+Japan's program could help not just its own citizens, but also Internet addicts around the world by uncovering its root causes and examining ways to treat it.